Fylhan/qompoter/README.md

 The current version is still a work in progress, a lot have to be done to make it really usable.
 Still, you can:

 * describe in a qomposer.json file your dependencies
-* search and retrieve the own dependencies of your selected dependencies
+* search and retrieve the *nested* dependencies of your selected dependencies
 * retrieve all these packages from file system or via a Git repository
 * generate a vendor.pri file to be included and used in your .pro file